 Since its introduction to the St Mary’s School sporting codes, water polo has grown and become bigger than it has ever been in the school’s history.
 With over 80 girls playing water polo in both the Junior and Senior Schools combined, this sport has gained much momentum and garnered many successes.

-St Mary’s senior water polo competes in the top tournaments around the country, including the Roedean School Old Mutual Prestige Cup, the St Stithians Invitational Tournament, the Reddam House Constantia Girls’ U19 Water Polo Tournament, the National Aquatics Festival, Summer Splash, the Reef Cup Water Polo Tournament and the St Peters Old Petrians Water Polo Tournament.
+St Mary’s senior water polo competes in the top tournaments around the country, including the Roedean School Prestige Cup, the St Stithians Invitational Tournament, the St Anne’s first team water polo tournament, the National Aquatics Festival, Summer Splash, the Reef Cup water polo tournament, U14 Roedean School water polo tournament, U15 Shaun Fuchs water polo tournament and the St Peters Old Petrians water polo tournament.

 St Mary’s is one of the few schools that can field teams in all of the water polo age groups, namely U12, U13, U14, U15, 2nd and 1st team levels.